nsrau/azure-docs.it-it/articles/load-balancer/load-balancer-arm.md

 ## <a name="next-steps"></a>Passaggi successivi

-Iniziare [a creare un servizio di bilanciamento del carico Internet](load-balancer-get-started-internet-arm-ps.md) e configurare il tipo di [modalità di distribuzione](load-balancer-distribution-mode.md) per il comportamento specifico del traffico di rete.
+[Get started creating an Internet facing load balancer](load-balancer-get-started-internet-arm-ps.md) and configure the type of [distribution mode](load-balancer-distribution-mode.md) for specific network traffic behavior.

 Informazioni su come gestire [le impostazioni del timeout di inattività TCP per il bilanciamento del carico](load-balancer-tcp-idle-timeout.md).
-Queste impostazioni sono importanti quando è necessario che l'applicazione mantenga le connessioni attive per i server dietro un servizio di bilanciamento del carico.
+These settings are important when your application needs to keep connections alive for servers behind a load balancer.